box-community/sample-document-skills/README.md

 ## How do I deploy a Box Skill?

 In developing your custom Box Skill, you would need to deploy it somewhere.
-Have a look at our [Quick Start Deployment Instructions](https://github.com/box/box-skills-kit-nodejs/tree/master/boilerplate-skills) to learn how to deploy the boilerplate skills to any of your preferred cloud server providers or on your own server environment.
-Additionally, each of the sample skills in this repository may give extra or alternative deployment instructions, that you can use.
+Have a look at our [Quick Start Deployment Instructions](https://github.com/box/box-skills-kit-nodejs/tree/master/boilerplate-skills) to learn how to deploy the boilerplate Skills to any of your preferred cloud server providers or on your own server environment.
+Additionally, each of the sample Skills in this repository may give extra or alternative deployment instructions, that you can use.

 ## License